Summary: a Snape mentors Harry story; takes place during Harry's 2nd year (CoS); partially AU.

 Harry said nothing, but instead he worried about what would happen to him once he reached Snape's quarters.
 He'd never seen the potions master in such state before.

-"Alohamora," Snape firmly recited as he pointed his wand at the office door he apparently kept locked, and once more, shoved a staggering Potter in front of him as he turned and slammed the door behind him.
+"Alohamora," Snape recited as he pointed his wand at the office door he apparently kept locked, and once more, shoved a staggering Harry in front of him as he turned and slammed the door behind him.

 Snape's face contorted in anger as he loomed over Harry.